avine/bem-flex-grid/README.md

 ## Quick start

-Get instant access by inserting the link tag into your web pages from CDN.
+Get instant access by inserting the link tag into your web pages from the CDN.

 ### Link tag